XDleader555/3D_Printed_AirFilter/README.md

 <h1> 120mm 3D Printed Air Filter </h1>
-Best used for small amounts of fume removal
+Best used for small amounts of fume removal.

-More info here: <a href="http://andrewmiyaguchi.com/blog/?p=110#more-110">My Website</a>
+More info here: <a href="http://andrewmiyaguchi.com/blog/?p=110">My Website</a>

 <h2> Introduction </h2>
 Originally intended to filter dust from a room, this 120mm air filter will easily filter small amount of fumes from a short distance.
 It works great for soldering and whatnot, but not very useful for filtering dust from a room.